hvdwolf/PyImageFuser/README.md

 The human eye has a dynamic range of 20-21 stops.
 Our eyes are able to pick up details in deep shadow, but simultaneously also from significantly brighter areas from any given scene.
-Actually our eyes are not that much better but our brains "image algorithms" are much better and also adapt automatically to our focus points of attention and correct these.
+Actually our eyes are not that much better but the "image algorithms" of our brains are much better and also adapt automatically to our focus points of attention and correct for these focus points.

 We can try to achieve the same using a set of photos with different exposure.
 This is called exposure bracketing.
 Most modern camera's support "auto bracketing".
 You make a photo in "auto bracketing" mode and your camera will take (in general) three photos: a 0EV standard exposure image, a -1EV underexposed image and a +1EV overexposed image.